iree-org/iree/docs/website/README.md

 # IREE User-Facing Documentation Website

-This directory contains the source for IREE's website, hosted on [GitHub Pages](https://pages.github.com/).
+This directory contains the source and assets for IREE's website, hosted on [GitHub Pages](https://pages.github.com/).

 The website is generated using [MkDocs](https://www.mkdocs.org/), with the